-In the interval between the end of the financial period and the date of this report, there have been no other items, transactions or events of a material and unusual nature likely, in the opinion of the Directors of the organisation, to affect significantly the operations of the organisation and the state of affairs in future financial years.
+In the interval between the end of the financial period and the date of this report, the ARLC announced a 5 year broadcast agreement, commencing 1 November 2022, with long standing broadcast partner Channel 9 on 21 December 2021.
+There have been no other items, transactions or events of a material and unusual nature likely, in the opinion of the Directors of the organisation, to affect significantly the operations of the organisation and the state of affairs in future financial years.